Maybe you are in the market for a new look for your online store’s website.

 Or, you may want to know the difference between the options so you can make the best decision for your business.

 Well, you’re in the right place.
 I will share the difference between the two and give you the pros and cons of each.
 So you can make the best decision for your business.

 Let’s dive in!

 What’s a Custom Shopify Theme

-Custom Shopify themes are Shopify stores that are built from scratch with no pre-existing base.
+Custom Shopify themes are that are built from scratch with no pre-existing base for Shopify stores.
 Meaning almost every element of your online can be custom designed.
-Without a pre-existing base, there are some added benefits and some cons of going with this solution.
+When you start from scratch, there are some added benefits and some cons to going with this solution.

 Pros of a Custom Shopify Theme

 Another pro, that a lot of business owners love, is that you can have a completely unique design that 100% fits your brand.
 Without having to design over existing elements from a pre-design theme (like a premium Shopify theme) that I will go over soon.

 Cons of a Custom Shopify Theme

 Another con is that if you are limited on budget – this may not be the right solution for your business.
 A custom Shopify theme can be an investment of at least $10,000 and can go up from there, depending on the complexity of your store.

 You’ll also want to keep this in mind.
 That when it comes to updates since your theme is custom.
-You would need to maintain a solid relationship with the development team.
+You would need to maintain a solid relationship with your designer/developer.
 So that your store stays up to date.
 Custom Shopify themes do not receive the same support from Shopify as a premium Shopify theme you would purchase on the Shopify platform.

 Also, consider if you want to stick to your design for a long time.
 If not, then you’ll need to re-invest in a new design.
-Whenever you decide you need to change up your store design.
-Starting the creative process all over again.
+Keep this in mind if you plan to do a redesign about every 2 years or so.

 Premium Shopify Theme